Wiredcraft/test-mobile/Gradle-Tool.md

 * Send the download link to us

 ## Options
-* Desribe you expeirences on how to speed up Android Building
+* Describe you expeirences on how to speed up Android Building
-* Desribe you expeirences on how to automate workflow
+* Describe you expeirences on how to automate workflow
 * Can you write the Gradle task in kotlin ?